Dorianeve/EiEPC-Financing-Tracking/README.md

 #### Prep steps

+Download the whole repo on the local system.

-Download the database IatiTables from this link [`https://datasette.tables.iatistandard.org/iati.db`](https://datasette.tables.iatistandard.org/iati.db) and put it in the folder `data/local db/`
+Download the whole database IatiTables from this link [`https://datasette.tables.iatistandard.org/iati.db`](https://datasette.tables.iatistandard.org/iati.db) and put it in the folder `data/local db/`

 ### 🔐 Configuration